florating/skincare-routine-helper/README.md

 - [ ] add irritation scores per ingredient and per product
     - [ ] could use Faker
 - [ ] add ability to commit changes to name and email (user profile page)
+- [x] 10/19: add serialize properties in model.py for Cabinet, Category, Product, User, AM_Routine, and PM_Routine ORM classes (for AJAX calls in JS)
+- [ ] 10/19: setup database migration with alembic
 </details>

 #### **Setup database with actual data:**